Vignesh282004/Ecommerce-Project/README.md

    - Secure user authentication.

 4. **Product Sorting:**
-   - Users can sort products based on category.
+   - Users can fetch products based on category.
    - User can sort products using Price-High-low Price and from  low-high  --Price

 5. **Shopping Cart:**